Factoria-F5-madrid/proyecto5-problema-regresion-grupo1/README.md

 This project implements a machine learning model to solve a regression problem: predicting product revenue.
 It exposes the model via a web API built with FastAPI and includes a frontend for user interaction.

 ## Project Structure
 -   `.devcontainer/`: Contains configuration for the development container, ensuring a consistent development environment.
 -   `backend/`: The FastAPI application that serves the machine learning model.
 See `backend/README.md` for more details.
 -   `frontend/`: The user interface for interacting with the prediction API.
 See `frontend/README.md` for more details.
--   `resources/`: The resources used by the backend and the frontend.
+-   `resources/`: Shared assets used by both the backend and frontend.
+This includes machine learning models, encoders, and images.
+-   `docker-compose.yml`: Defines the services for development, including live-reloading.
+-   `.env`: Environment variables for configuration (you will need to create this).

 ## Getting Started